WebDevBernard/Twitter-Purple/README.md

 ## About

 - This app is frontend only.
-I made it to practice React( Redux and Context ), Tailwind CSS, React with TypeScript and pretty much anything I learned after doing a tutorial.
+I made it to practice React( Redux and Context ), Tailwind CSS, React with TypeScript and pretty much anything I learned after learning something new.

 ## Tech Stack